dotnet-essentials/Kwality.UVault/docs/iam-custom-jwt-validation.rst

             };
     }

-UVault's Identity & Access Management (IAM) component can be configured to use a custom JWT validator instead of the default one.
+To use this custom JWT validator in the Identity & Access Management component in UVault, the following code can be
+used:

 .. code-block:: csharp